We’ve compiled a list of 28 electrician interview questions to ask potential new hires, so you can attract the best employees with the strongest:

 4. What safety violations do you see most often, and how would you prevent them?

 Safety plays a critical role in all electrical work, whether it means following proper safety protocols in a customer's home or business, or preventing injury while on the job.
-Assess an applicant's knowledge for electrical safety, then ask how the candidate would address common electrical safety violations on the job.
+Assess an applicant's level of electrical safety training, then ask how the candidate would address common electrical safety violations when in the work environment.

 5. Here's a specific electrical job scenario.
 Explain your process for handling the call.